 Will This Tax Break Last?
 Stay Tuned

 The federal law (H.R.
-3648) that makes people not liable for paying tax on the amount of a deficiency stemming from the sale of your residence is effective through 2012.
+3648) that makes people not liable for paying tax on the amount of a deficiency stemming from the sale of your residence is effective through 2013.
 This means that whatever happens to your home mortgage during that period will not increase your income tax as long as you meet the law’s qualifications.
-Whether Congress will let the law sunset after 2012 or make it permanent will probably depend on whether foreclosures are still rampant, and on just how broke the government feels at the time.
+Whether Congress will extend the tax protection beyond 2013 is up in the air.